meco-group/impact/README.md

 <br/>

-If you use the ROS 2 package generator of Impact, we would appreciate if you cite [the following paper](http://dx.doi.org/10.1109/AMC58169.2024.10505632):
+When using the ROS 2 package generator of Impact in research or publications, please cite the following article: [the following paper](http://dx.doi.org/10.1109/AMC58169.2024.10505632):
 <details>
 <summary> A. Astudillo, A. Florez, W. Decré, and J. Swevers, "Rapid Deployment of Model Predictive Control for Robotic Systems: From IMPACT to ROS 2 Through Code Generation", in Proceedings of the 2024 IEEE 18th International Conference on Advanced Motion Control (AMC), 2024,
 doi: 10.1109/amc58169.2024.10505632